 I’ve learned a few extra things about brakes since getting the kit.
 Most of my ‘know how’, what little I have (!), comes from watching YouTube clips.
 Most mechanics on YouTube are working on normal road cars.
 I’m not sure if the Tiger would be classed as an exotic (it’s not a Ferrari!) but I’m sure that it is engineered for performance more than a typical road car.
 This new brake kit certainly is!

 In all of the videos I’d watched on brake repairs and replacement, the callipers had pistons only on one side and were ‘floating’.
-This means they use a calliper guide pin to allow the calliper to move The fact that the calliper can move allows it to self centre as the piston (or pistons) squeeze from one side.
+This means they use a calliper guide pin to allow the calliper to move.
+The fact that the calliper can move allows it to self centre as the piston (or pistons) squeeze from one side.
 You can see this on the slightly sorry calliper I’m replacing:

 This has one large piston.
 The new HiSpec calliper has four smaller pistons, two on each side.
 As it squeezes from both sides the calliper is fixed centrally over the brake disc and the pneumatic pressure ensures that the brake pads on each side squeeze equally.
 More expensive to manufacturer, slightly harder to install but, apparently, higher performance.

 The job today was to strip the old brake system off and to test fit the new.
 I planned to leave the old calliper attached to the brake lines for now and to connect the brake lines next weekend.
 I was a little concerned about the process as reading the instructions didn’t leave me much clearer as to what to do.
 I’m sure this is 80% me and 20% the instructions!
 I do think Tiger might want to think about using some clearer (perhaps colour) pictures in their instructions.
 I couldn’t really make out the grainy images very well.
 The instructions also referred to ‘removing some metal’.
-That would be fine expect I don’t have an angle grinder!
+That would be fine except I don’t have an angle grinder!

 The morning started with the, now familiar routine, of getting the front of the car jacked and the wheels off.